Exclusive: James Binks suspended as chief executive of Rochdale council

 John Burn-Murdoch, chief data reporter, Financial Times

-Jack has been a staff writer at The Mill since 2022, writing about the city’s people, from crane drivers and butchers to the its leading planners and decision-makers.
+Jack joined The Mill in 2022 and writes about the city’s people, from crane drivers and butchers to its leading planners and decision-makers.
+He was nominated for the 2025 Paul Foot Award.

 Ophira is a features writer, and has previously written for the Quietus, the Guardian, and the Fence.
 She is particularly interested in music and literature.